 The cave is found on Mount Elgon, an extinct shield volcano, and it developed as the result of cooling volcanic rock.
 The cave, which extends some 600 feet into the mountain, has walls that are rich in salt, and it is here that the mysterious cave diggers reveal themselves.

-Each night for hundreds (possibly thousands) of years animals have traveled into the cave in the dead of night to use it as a giant salt lick.
-Buffaloes, antelope, leopards, hyenas, and most of all elephants bumble blindly through the cave (the elephants often bump their heads in the process) making their way to the salty walls of the cave.
+Each night for hundreds (possibly thousands) of years, animals have traveled into the cave in the dead of night to use it as a giant salt lick.
+Buffaloes, antelope, leopards, hyenas, and most of all elephants bumble blindly through the cave (the elephants often bump their heads in the process), making their way to the salty walls of the cave.
 It is the elephants that have done the digging.

-The Kitum cave is more recently famous for a very different sort of lifeform, a deadly virus.
-In 1980 and again in 1987 visitors to the cave contracted Marburg virus, a deadly virus very similar to Ebola.
-The cave and Marburg virus rose to notoriety when it was featured in bestseller "The Hot Zone."
-It is believed that the bats in the cave may carry the virus and that their powdered guano may act as the disease vector.
+The Kitum Cave is more recently famous for a very different sort of lifeform: a deadly virus.
+In 1980 and again in 1987, visitors to the cave contracted Marburg virus, a deadly virus similar to Ebola.
+The cave and Marburg virus rose to notoriety when they were featured in the 1994 bestseller The Hot Zone.
+It is believed that bats in the cave are carriers of the virus, and that their powdered guano may act as the disease vector.